mindspore-ai/docs/docs/mindinsight/docs/source_en/training_visual_design.md

 ### Architecture of Training Information Analysis and Display

-The architecture of training information analysis and display in MindInsight consists of the WebUI and backend.
+The architecture of training information analysis and display in MindSpore Insight consists of the WebUI and backend.
 The backend can be divided into the data loading and cache layer, service logic layer, and API layer from bottom to top.
 The data loading and cache layer consists of the training log discovery module, training log parsing module, and cache management module.
 The service logic layer consists of the training dashboard service module and lineage service module.
 The API layer consists of the RESTful API module.
 Functions of each module are as follows:

 - Training log discovery module: scans and discovers training log directories that contain training log files in the specified training log root directory (summary-base-dir).
 Only directories containing training log files are identified as training log directories.